pabloa/grafana-alerts/README.rst

 Grafana Alert Module
 ====================

-Collects stats from a grafana server based in information available in Grafana Dashboards, compare those values to an alert table and throws alert emails in case it is needed.
+grafana-alerts Collects stats from a grafana server based on information available from the Grafana Dashboards.
+Then compare those values to an alert table and throws alert emails if the case is needed.

 Sites
 -----